ElrikGroupCo/docs-flightsayer/notifications.md

 4. Follow the best practices to properly test and deploy `flightsayer-templates`

 ### Update `api-notifications` references (dev and production)
-Follow the best engineering practices for making modifications
+Follow the best engineering practices for making modifications:

 1. Open `package.json` and locate the dependency for `@flightsayer/templater` in `api-notifications`
 2. Update the version to your published version
 3. Follow the best practices to properly test and deploy `api-notifications`